6 min read

 Even worse, too many chemicals on your lawn can actually begin to destroy the soil’s beneficial microorganisms, depleting the soil of what it needs to thrive.

-A program that is focused on how to make soil healthy is one that applies the essential elements without applying unnecessary product when it’s not truly needed.
+A program that is focused on how to improve lawn soil is one that applies the essential elements without applying unnecessary product when it’s not truly needed.

 Working with the lawn’s natural biology is important.
 A bionutritional lawn care program is focused on regularly introducing those beneficial microbiological organisms into the soil, throughout the year, to help the lawn naturally thrive and adapt to its conditions.